American Cockroach

 It is considered one of the fastest running insects.
 In an experiment carried out at the University of California, Berkeley in 1991, a Periplaneta americana registered a record speed of 5.4 kilometers per hour (3.4 mph), about 50 body lengths per second, which would be comparable to a human running at 330 kilometers per hour (210 mph).
 It has a pair of large compound eyes each having over 2000 individual lenses, and is a very active night insect that shuns light.
 American cockroaches generally live in moist areas, but can survive in dry areas if they have access to water.

 They prefer warm temperatures around 29 °C (84 °F) and do not tolerate cold temperatures.
 In residential areas, these cockroaches live in basements and sewers, and may move outdoors into yards during warm weather.
 These cockroaches are common in basements, crawl spaces, cracks and crevices of porches, foundations, and walkways adjacent to buildings.
 The American cockroach is a scavenger that feeds on decaying organic matter and a variety of other foods.
 It is particularly fond of fermenting foods.
 Females produce an egg case called an ootheca which protrudes from the tip of the abdomen.
 After about two days, the egg cases are placed on a surface in a safe location.
 Egg cases are about 0.9 centimeters (0.35 in) long, brown, and purse shaped.
 Immature cockroaches emerge from egg cases in 6 to 8 weeks and require 6 to 12 months to mature.
 Adult cockroaches can live up to one year, during which females produce an average of 150 young.
+Due to their large size and slow development, large infestations of these insects are not common within houses.
+However, during certain times of the year, these cockroaches may move inside a house from outside.

 In cold weather these cockroaches may move indoors, seeking warmer temperatures and food.
 Cockroaches may enter houses through sewer connections, under doors, around plumbing, air ducts, or other openings in the foundation.
 Cockroach populations may be controlled through the use of insecticides.